-- 1. Press the Freeze button on the remote control for about five seconds until you see the Password Protect menu. - 2.
+- Press the Freeze button on the remote control for about five seconds until you see the Password Protect menu. - 2.
 To enable the password, select Power On Protect and press Enter.
-Select On then press Esc. - 3.
-To enable your screen logo, select User's Logo Protect and press Enter.
-Select On then press Esc. - When this feature is on the logo appears whenever the projector is turned on (if the Startup Screen is enabled in the Extended menu; see page 58) and as the A/V Mute screen (if you selected the Logo as the Display Background in the Extended menu).
-None of the User's Logo features can be changed when the User's Logo Protect function is enabled. - 4.
-To lock the network settings in the menu system, select Network Protect and press Enter.
-Select On and press Enter. - 5.
+Select On then press Esc. - To enable your screen logo, select User's Logo Protect and press Enter.
+Select On then press Esc.

+When this feature is on the logo appears whenever the projector is turned on (if the Startup Screen is enabled in the Extended menu; see page 58) and as the A/V Mute screen (if you selected the Logo as the Display Background in the Extended menu).
+None of the User's Logo features can be changed when the User's Logo Protect function is enabled.

 Press Menu to close the Password Protect menu.